 On the initiative of the Federal Foreign Office and the Goethe-Institut, an International Relief Fund was set up in summer 2020 to provide rapid support to cultural and educational organisations abroad during the Covid-19 pandemic.
-The German Commission for UNESCO is part of the consortium of the fund with its special support programme #SOSAfricanHeritage.
+With its special support programme #SOSAfricanHeritage, the German Commission for UNESCO is part of the Relief Fund consortium.

 - Site: Lubombo